korawica/clishelf/README.md

 packages (`more-itertools`, `pre-commit`, ...) on my any Python package repositories.

+> [!NOTE]
-This project was created because I do not want to hard code set up all of them every time when I start create a new Python package :tired_face:.
-I provide some reusable CLIs that was implemented from [`Click`](https://github.com/pallets/click/).
+> This project was created because I do not want to hard code set up all of them
+> every time when I start create a new Python package :tired_face:.
+I provide some
+> reusable CLIs that was implemented from [`Click`](https://github.com/pallets/click/).

 ## :round_pushpin: Installation